 AL101 and AL102 are designed to address the underlying key drivers of tumor growth by targeting Notch-pathway activation directly.

-We’re working on therapies that, if approved by regulatory authorities, could transform today’s treatment options for rare and aggressive cancers.
+We’re working on therapies that, if approved by regulatory authorities, could transform today’s treatment options for people living with rare tumors and aggressive cancers.

 Desmoid tumors, also called aggressive fibromatosis or desmoid-type fibromatosis, are rare connective tissue tumors that typically arise in the upper and lower extremities, abdominal wall, head and neck area, mesenteric root and chest wall with the potential to arise in additional parts of the body.
 Desmoid tumors do not metastasize but often aggressively infiltrate neurovascular structures and vital organs.
 People living with desmoid tumors are often limited in their daily life due to chronic pain, functional deficits, general decrease in their quality of life and organ dysfunction.